Wasim-Haj-Ali/dude_path/readme.md

         `docker-compose up -d`to start it in detached mode (Running in the background).
     + Status of the running containers: <br>
         `docker-compose ps`
-    + Stop: <br>
+    + Stop and remove: <br>
         `docker-compose down`.
-To stop a specific running container specify the name of the container or the service.
+To *stop and remove* a specific running container specify the name of the container or the service.
+    + Stop without removing: <br>
+        `docker-compose stop`

++ Docker general commands:
+    + List all containers: <br>
+        `docker container ls`
+    + Access a container will it is running: <br>
+        `docker exec -it {CONTAINER ID} /bin/bash` "/bin/bash" is the starting point which is the terminal of this container.

++ MYSQL container:
+    + navigate to the `docker-entrypoint-initdb.d` and type `mysql -u root -p` to access the mysql termnial where you can experement with the container (`show databases;`, ...)